1engels/ION_Mail/README.md

 ION_mail
 ========

-Program to send mail using launching module in ION Enterprise or PME
+This is a program used for sending mails using launching module in ION Enterprise or PME.

 It takes three external files to work.